 |---|---|---|---|

 For context: the average full-time Australian salary in 2026 sits around $98,000.
-The average university graduate starting salary in NSW is around $65,000–$75,000.
+The average university graduate starting salary in NSW is around $65,000 to $75,000.
 A licensed electrician employed full-time earns more than most graduates from day one — and gets there in 4 years instead of accumulating years of HECS debt.

 | Career Path | Time to Qualified | Study Debt | Starting Pay | Ceiling |